lizhanhui/elastic-stream/docs/sbp.md

       code => int16
       message => string
       detail => bytes

 Response Payload => Empty
 ```

 These two frames are similar with the CREATE_STREAMS frame, so the detailed description is omitted.
 ### DESCRIBE_STREAMS
-The DESCRIBE_STREAMS frame(opcode=0x3004) describes a batch of streams from PM.
+The DESCRIBE_STREAMS frame(opcode=0x3004) describes a batch of streams from PD.
 The response frame is similar to the CREATE_STREAMS frame.

 **Request Frame:**
 ```